Athabasca Chipewyan First Nation Presents

 Key topics include:

-Community-Based Environmental Monitoring
+Meaningful Community-Based Environmental Monitoring

 Data Sovereignty & Indigenous-Led Research

-Legal Strategies Supporting First Nations’ Treaty Rights
+Legal Strategies Supportive of Aboriginal and Treaty Rights

-Restoring Land Stewardship & Traditional Knowledge (TK)
+Restoring Land Stewardship and Traditional Knowledge (TK)

-Cumulative Effects Assessments & Management
+Cumulative Effects Assessments

 Get Involved

-Get your early bird tickets now!
+Get your early bird tickets now:

 Interested in Presenting?